-(1) All investments have been designated as fair value through profit or loss on initial recognition, therefore all investment income arises on investments at fair value through profit or loss.
+(1) All investments have been designated as fair value through profit or loss on initial recognition, therefore all investment income arises on investments at fair value

 (2) Other income on financial assets not designated as fair value through profit or loss.

 4. Investment Management and Performance Fees